ARgorithm/toolkit/docs/docs/start.md

 | example     | default parameters in case no parameters are passed          |
 | description | The description of ARgorithm.
 Helpful to people using your ARgorithm as well as other developers |

-You can check out ARgorithm examples in our Github Repo.
-Check out the commandline interface for more details
+Check out ARgorithm examples in our Github Repo and check out the commandline interface for more details.

 ## Using ARgorithmToolkit

-ARgorithmToolkit adds a few extra steps when it comes to initializing instances whose states you want to record but thats because a lot of data has to be maintained in order for smooth transitions
+ARgorithmToolkit adds a few extra steps when it comes to initializing instances whose states you wish to record because a lot of data has to be maintained to be able to provide smooth transitions.

 ```python hl_lines="1-3"
 >>> import ARgorithmToolkit